arielccjr/Journal2025/README.md

 # **~STOP-&-CORRECT = NOT-IN:BLINK/DEAFEN/FLEE/MASK/FAST() - NOT-OUT:HIDE/MUTE/PAUSE/BLOW/SPIT(), TheLeastCommonDenominatorOf1**
 ## **~DECODE(UNKNOWN), KNOWN**
-    ~NEURAL NETWORKS:
+    ~NEURAL NETWORKS/LEARNING/OPTIMIZATION/SEARCH:
         ~1: Define Inputs & Outputs: "We begin with defining the input variables x1,x2,...xnx1,x2,...xn and setting up the desired outputs."
 (Neural Networks, p.
 3).
         ~2: Assign Weights & Biases: "Each input is multiplied by a corresponding weight, with an additional bias term."
 (Neural Networks, p.
 4).
         ~3: Apply Activation Function: "An activation function is applied to determine when a neuron becomes active."
 (Neural Networks, p.
 6).
         ~4: Calculate Output: "The network then processes the weighted sum of inputs and passes it through layers to get the final output."
 (Neural Networks, p.
 7).
         ~5: Train the Network Using Backpropagation: "Gradient descent is used to adjust the weights to minimize the loss function."
 (Neural Networks, p.
 15).
-     ~LEARNING:
-        : Supervised learning = given a data set of input-output pairs, learn a function to map inputs to outputs ~1: Prepare Data: Collect labeled input-output pairs.
+            : Supervised learning = given a data set of input-output pairs, learn a function to map inputs to outputs : Perceptron Learning: A linear model that adjusts weights iteratively based on errors in classification:
-            ~2: Split Data: Divide into training and testing sets.
-            ~3: Train Model: Fit a hypothesis function to the training data.
-            ~4: Evaluate Model: Test the trained model on unseen data.
-            ~5: Adjust Weights: Update parameters based on accuracy.
-        : Nearest Neighbor Classification: A simple supervised learning method where classification is based on the closest labeled data points:
-            ~1: Store all training data.
-            ~2: For a new input:
-                : Compute distance to all stored points.
-                : Select the closest k neighbors.
-                : Assign the most common class among neighbors.
-            ~3: Output the predicted class.
-        : Perceptron Learning: A linear model that adjusts weights iteratively based on errors in classification:
                 ~1: Initialize weights randomly.
                 ~2: For each data point (x, y):
                     : Compute prediction using dot product.
                     : Compare prediction with actual output.
                     : If incorrect, adjust weights: wi=wi+α(y−y^)xi
                 ~3: Repeat until convergence.
-        : reinforcement learning = given a set of rewards or punishments, learn what actions to take in the future : unsupervised learning = given input data without any additional feedback, learn patterns : KNOWLEDGE:
-        : INFERENCE BY RESOLUTION:
+            : reinforcement learning = given a set of rewards or punishments, learn what actions to take in the future : unsupervised learning = given input data without any additional feedback, learn patterns : KNOWLEDGE/CERTAINTY: inability of artificial intelligence to have perfect knowledge about the world, : INFERENCE BY RESOLUTION:
             ~1: Convert all knowledge into Conjunctive Normal Form (CNF):
                 : Remove biconditionals (↔) and implications (→).